bvankat/query-loop-carousel/README.md

 # Carousel Variations for the Wordpress Query Loop Block

-A lightweight WordPress plugin that adds two carousel-style variations to the native Query Loop block.
-Create horizontally scrolling post carousels without any external dependencies.
+This plugin extends the default WordPress Query Loop block by adding two  carousel-style variations.
+Both variations transform your post lists into horizontal, scrollable carousels with smooth scroll-snap behavior and elegant arrow navigation.

 ## Features